anguoyuan/Topological-RANSAC/README.md

 # Topological-RANSAC
 This is the official implementation for our NeurIPS 2023 paper "Topological RANSAC for Instance Verification and Retrieval without Fine-tuning".

-We will release our code soon.
+## try the topological RANSAC
+pip install opencv-python
+pip install scipy
+pip install shapely

+python test.py